Travel in Iceland remains normal. See details on the latest eruption.

 Bath Season: All year round

-A remarkably Nordic designer hotel with a natural spa including a sauna and an outdoor hot pool.
-Located at the geothermally active Nesjavellir there is no shortage of hot water and the scenery very remote.
+A remarkably Nordic designer hotel with a natural spa, including a sauna and an outdoor hot pool.
+Located at the geothermally active Nesjavellir, there is no shortage of hot water, and the scenery is very remote.

 You will find the perfect zen and tranquility only a short distance out from Reykjavík but still in a complete no man’s land.
-You can order a massage before dipping in the peaceful pool adding even more luxury to the experience.
+You can order a massage before dipping in the peaceful pool, which adds even more luxury to the experience.

 Price: Per adult 5000 ISK or 41 USD with the sauna and the relaxing room